Yonle/snac2/README.md

 This is not the manual; man pages `snac(1)` (user manual), `snac(5)` (formats) and `snac(8)` (administrator manual) are what you are looking for.

-**This is a work in progress and everything is on fire and you can get hurt.**

 `snac` stands for Social Networks Are Crap.

 # Installation